superdurszlak/superdurszlak.github.io/_posts/2024-11-24-research-driven-how-spikes-lay-ground-for-projects.md

 The _problem statement_ states what issue, challenge, requirement or incident led to this spike being carried out.
 It can describe the observations made beforehand that led to the conclusion a spike is needed.
 An example of a problem statement could be as follows:

-> According to our metrics reports **\[dashboard link\]**, the application resource utilization has been increasing over the last 3 months, leading to more frequent crashes caused by exhausted memory.
+> According to our metrics reports, the application resource utilization has been increasing over the last 3 months, leading to more frequent crashes caused by exhausted memory.
 Increased frequency of crashes led to reduced availability of the application - from 99.97% in May to 99.62% in August, getting close to the agreed SLO of 99.5% weekly availability.

-The _objectives_ describe what goals need to be achieved as a result of this spike, wWhat are the expected outputs, and what knowledge gaps should be filled.
+The _objectives_ describe what goals need to be achieved as a result of this spike, what are the expected outputs, and what knowledge gaps should be filled.
 The objectives of a spike could be defined as follows:

 > As a goal of this spike, we need to identify the root causes of increased memory utilization and come up with resolution to them, and/or with measures to prevent application availability from degrading any further.